 You can also shop the online Scholastic Teacher Store.
 They have deals specifically for educators with hundreds of titles as low as $1.
 Occasionally they offer free shipping days to make it even more affordable.

-9. Visit your local library sale.
+14. Visit your local library sale.

 Public libraries receive book donations on a regular basis.
 Most of these titles do not actually land on library shelves but instead are saved for book sales.
 The majority of these sales are sponsored by Friends of the Library volunteer groups.
 You will typically find books priced from $0.25 to $1 in a wide range of subjects and genres.

-These sales are a win/win since your money goes back to supporting public library programs.
+These sales are a win-win since your money goes back to supporting public library programs.
 Call your local library to find out when they will hold their next sale.
 You can also check Book Sale Finder to find sales in your state.

-10. Peruse garage sales.
+15. Peruse garage sales.

-13. Ask for parent donations.
+16. Ask parents for donations.

 If you have tablets in your classroom, a digital classroom library can be a great resource for students as well.
-There are a number of sites that are exceptionally helpful for finding free ebooks.
+There are a number of sites that are exceptionally helpful for finding free e-books.
 The most comprehensive is the Digital Book Index.
-This is a catalogue of all the major eBook sites, university collections and other smaller publishers.
+This is a catalogue of all the major e-book sites, university collections, and other smaller publishers.
 Also be sure to check the International Children’s Digital Library.
 This is the world’s largest digital collection of children’s books.
 They have thousands of books in a variety of languages.

-The Library of Congress has a selection of free books that have been digitized.
+The Library of Congress also has a selection of free books that have been digitized.
 These include many illustrated children’s classics.
 Project Gutenberg is a collection of free electronic books.
 The site boasts more than 40,000 free titles.
-The site features all types of ebooks but there are titles for children.
+The site features all types of e-books, but there are titles for children.